PowerDNS/pdnscontrol/README.markdown

 #### Developing

-To update built templates, you also need to have a few gems installed.
+To update built templates, you also need to have other software installed.

-    cd pdnscontrol && bundle
-    make
+See pdnscontrol/README.md for details.

 ### Graphite data feeder